 Buses are the cheapest and quickest combination to get from Marco Polo airport to Venice

-The semi convenient and semi expensive way to get from Marco Polo airport to Venice - car hire
+CARE HIRE - The semi-convenient and semi-expensive way to get from Marco Polo airport to Venice

-Booking a car is the best way to get from the venice airport to Venice if you want to avoid the public bus system but don't want to pay 100 plus euros for a water taxi.
+Booking a car is the best way to get from Venice airport to Venice if you want to avoid the public bus system but don't want to pay 100 plus euros for a water taxi.